Coffee-IT-Development/Pincode-iOS-Component/README.md

 /// The type of pincode, you can choose any UIKeyboardType, but the most common types are ".default" for a text keyboard and .numberPad for a numbers only keyboard. public var codeType: UIKeyboardType

 /// Optional config used to show a single divider somewhere between the pincode cells.
-Does not impact user input, and can be customised slightly. public var divider: CITPincodeDividerConfig
+Does not impact user input, and can be customized slightly. public var divider: CITPincodeDividerConfig

 /// Optional config used to show a resendButton, meant to resend an One Time Passcode on press and is automatically disabled for a given cooldown duration to limit usage.